 Further information about English language requirements and profile levels.

-The School of Physics has more than 90 teaching and research staff across six Research Themes: Astrophysics, Materials and Devices, Quantum and Soft Matter, Quantum Engineering Technologies, Particle Physics, and Theoretical Physics.
-It is housed in the H. H. Wills Physics Laboratory that has recently undergone a major investment programme designed to create a new state-of-the-art research environment for both students and staff.
-The latest facility to be added is a new clean room which is used to process ultrasmall scale electronic/photonic devices.
-The School is well positioned to carry out cutting-edge research in most major fields of physics.
+The School of Physics is housed in the H. H. Wills Physics Laboratory that has recently undergone a major investment programme designed to create a new state-of-the-art research environment for both students and staff.

 The School of Physics has an immensely strong international reputation in a wide range of research fields.
-The Research Themes, each with a dedicated academic first point of contact, are as follows:
+The research themes are as follows:

 Academic contact for enquiries: Dr Zoe Leinhardt firstname.lastname@example.org